36-Year-Old Pitcher – Free Agent

 Joel Hanrahan Contract Information:

-Signed a one-year deal with the Tigers in April 2014, worth $1 million with another potential $2 million in incentives.
+Signed minor league deal (NRI) with Tigers in November 2014, worth $1 million with up to $2.5 million in incentives.

 To instantly reveal our fantasy analysis of every player – including Joel Hanrahan – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes

 Joel Hanrahan Split Stats (View Full Split Stats)

 |2009 (Multiple Teams)||27||MAJ||PIT/WAS||67||0||64.0||10.13||4.78||2.12||0.42||0.76||70.2%||94.3 MPH||4.78||3.21||.392|